Hyakki999/yagpdb-cc/Currency/README.md

 ---
 # Duck hunt
 As the name implies, this is a game where we hunt ducks.

+---
+The currency is ducks.
+So hunting ducks is the goal.

 - Gameplay

-There will be duck spawning in your server's general channel randomly and only one person can pick it up.There's also daily, leaderboard, mini-games etc.
+Random amount of ducks will be spawning in your server's general chat and only one person can pick those up.
+There's also daily, leaderboard, mini-games etc.

----
-To see the list of commands type: -quack
+To see the list of commands type: _-quack_

 ---
 # Adding these custom commands